WHT-RBT/Espress-Challenge-Note-Taker/README.md

-# Module 11 Express.js Challenge: Note Taker
+# Module 11 Express.js Challenge: NOTE TAKER
+<br><br>

 ## User Story

 AS A small business owner
 I WANT to be able to write and save notes
 SO THAT I can organize my thoughts and keep track of tasks I need to complete
+<br><br>

-## Acceptance Criteria
+## Instructions

-GIVEN a note-taking application
+- Open the note-taking application
-WHEN I open the Note Taker
-THEN I am presented with a landing page with a link to a notes page WHEN I click on the link to the notes page
+- You will then be presented with a landing page with a blue  "NOTES" button.
+Click on that button.
-THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
-WHEN I enter a new note title and the note’s text
+- You will then be directed to a page with where you can enter your notes, with the option to "Save" your notes.
-THEN a Save icon appears in the navigation at the top of the page WHEN I click on the Save icon
+- Click the Save icon that appears in the navigation at the top right of the page when done.
-THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes WHEN I click on an existing note in the list in the left-hand column THEN that note appears in the right-hand column
+- The notes will then have been saved and will show in the feft-hand column with any other existing notes you have entered.
+- When any of those existing notes are clicked, they will then appear on the right-hand column
-WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
+- You will also have the ability to click on the "Write" icon on the top of the page that will populate empty fields to enter a new note title and  notes shown in the right-hand column
+<br><br>
 ## Getting Started
 The application should have a db.json file on the back end that will be used to store and retrieve notes using the fs module.